steffengraber/microcircuit-PD14-model/README.md

 ## Model description

-A detailed mathematical, implementation agnostic description of the model and model parameters is provided [here](doc/ModelDescription_microcircuit-PD14-model.pdf).
+A detailed mathematical, implementation agnostic description of the model and its parameters is provided [here](doc/ModelDescription_microcircuit-PD14-model.pdf).

 ## Model implementations
 * [PyNEST](PyNEST/README.md)